 Our mountain base of operations is home to 2,500 feet of vertical.
 We have more than 100 miles of trails on a mountain larger than Vail ski area.
 These trails were custom-designed by the team at Sage, specifically for our guests.
 And with the best grooming equipment in the business, trails are always in prime condition.

 Our snowmobile trails wind through a variety of expansive Colorado backcountry habitats.
 Our guests enjoy sweeping views of the Vail Valley and the Eagle River Canyon.
-It’s the perfect place to escape from the crowded ski slopes on a real mountain adventure.
+It’s the perfect place to escape from the crowded ski slopes on a real mountain adventure – especially with snowpack like this!

 With great snow conditions and a fleet of new Ski-Doo snowmobiles, we’re ready for you!
 By the way, in case you haven’t been on a snowmobile recently, these are not your grandfather’s smelly, noisy machines.
 New 4-stroke snowmobiles are extremely quiet and fuel-efficient.
 It is a great way to experience the Colorado backcountry.
 See our recent blog post about modern snowmobile technology to learn more.